North Saskatchewan River valley parks system: History

 The location of the present post-glacial river valley was created as a result of ice-marginal deposition.

 Archaeological sites from around the area suggest that the First Nations have used the resources found in the North Saskatchewan River valley for thousands of years, and may have even modified the river valley to a certain degree.
 The vegetation found in the river valley changed dramatically from the late 1700s to the 1900s, partly owing to climatic change during the Little Ice Age.
 The introduction of non-native vegetation may be attributed to the arrival of Métis and European farmers; who also harvested trees for lumber, and used the valley as a grazing area for their livestock.

 Industrial developments in the river valley occurred during the late 19th and early 20th century, after the establishment of Fort Edmonton.
 During this period, resources from the river valley were extracted in order to build and maintain the city of Edmonton.
 The earliest brick-making and coal mining operations in the river valley occurred in the 1840s; with dump sites, gravel pits, and lumber yards built into the river valley during the late-19th and early 20th century.
-By the 1900s, most of the river valley was cleared of its trees for lumber.
+By the 1900s, most of the river valley was cleared of trees for lumber.
 Developments and the extraction of resources in Edmonton shifted from the river valley to the tablelands in the 1920s as resources began to flow into the city from further distances; allowing for the river valley's ecosystem to reestablish itself.

 By the 1920s, the only developments in the river valley in Edmonton were dumps, golf courses, gravel pits, sewage plants, transportation corridors, and other low-intensity developments like parks.
 The last coal mine in the river valley was closed in 1970.
 During the mid-20th century, proposals to use the river valley for a highway network were submitted, with work on the freeway beginning at MacKinnon Ravine Park.
 However, the plan to build the highway was abandoned by 1974 due to public opposition.